phalcon-orphanage/docs/en/api/Phalcon_Mvc_Model.rst

 public static *double*  **sum** (*array* $parameters)

-Allows to a calculate a summatory on a column that match the specified conditions
+Allows to calculate a summatory on a column that match the specified conditions

 .. code-block:: php